Elapidae: Description

-Terrestrial elapids look similar to the Colubridae; almost all have long, slender bodies with smooth scales, a head covered with large shields and not always distinct from the neck, and eyes with round pupils.
-In addition, their behavior is usually quite active, and most are oviparous.
-Exceptions to all these generalizations occur: e.g. the death adders (Acanthophis) which have similarities to the vipers: short and fat bodies, rough-scaled, very broad-headed, cat-eyed, live-bearing, sluggish ambush predators with partly fragmented head shields.
+Terrestrial elapids look similar to the Colubridae; almost all have long, slender bodies with smooth scales, a head covered with large shields (and not always distinct from the neck), and eyes with rounded pupils.
+Also like colubrids, their behavior is usually quite active and fast, with most of the females being oviparous (egg-layers).
+Exceptions to these generalizations occur; for example, death adders (Acanthophis) have commonalities with the Viperidae family, such as shorter, stout bodies, rough/keeled scales, broad heads, cat-like pupils and ovoviviparous (internal hatchings with live births).
+Furthermore, they can also be sluggish, ambush predators with partially fragmented head shields, similar to rattlesnakes or Gaboon vipers.

 Sea snakes (the Hydrophiinae), sometimes considered to be a separate family, have adapted to a marine way of life in different ways and to various degrees.
 All have evolved paddle-like tails for swimming and the ability to excrete salt.
 Most also have laterally compressed bodies, their ventral scales are much reduced in size, their nostrils are located dorsally (no internasal scales), and they give birth to live young (viviparity).
 The reduction in ventral scaling has greatly diminished their terrestrial mobility, but aids in swimming.

 Members of this family have a wide range of sizes.
 Drysdalia species are small serpents typically 50 cm and down to 18 cm in length.
 Cobras, mambas, and taipans are mid- to large sized snakes which can reach 2 m or above.
 The king cobra is the world's longest venomous snake with a maximum length of 5.85 m and an average mass of 6 kg.

 Dentition

-All elapids have a pair of proteroglyphous fangs to inject venom from glands located towards the rear of the upper jaw (except for the genus Emydocephalus, in which fangs are present as a vestigial feature but without venom production, as they have specialized toward a fish egg diet).
+All elapids have a pair of proteroglyphous fangs to inject venom from glands located towards the rear of the upper jaw (except for the genus Emydocephalus, in which fangs are present as a vestigial feature but without venom production, as they have specialized toward a fish egg diet, making them the only non-venomous elapids).
 The fangs, which are enlarged and hollow, are the first two teeth on each maxillary bone.
 Usually only one fang is in place on each side at any time.
 The maxilla is intermediate in both length and mobility between typical colubrids (long, less mobile) and viperids (very short, highly mobile).
 When the mouth is closed, the fangs fit into grooved slots in the buccal floor and usually below the front edge of the eye and are angled backwards; some elapids (Acanthophis, taipan, mamba, and king cobra) have long fangs on quite mobile maxillae and can make fast strikes.
 A few species are capable of spraying their venom from forward-facing holes in their fangs for defense, as exemplified by spitting cobras.